stijnsanders/strato/About_Strato.md

 There are pretty significant differences between the list of reserved words of say C, Pascal and SQL.
 There's this special status of them with any Lisp-related language.
 There's [Qalb](http://nas.sr/%D9%82%D9%84%D8%A8/) and [UOF](https://en.wikipedia.org/wiki/Uniform_Office_Format).
 Ever used formulas in Microsoft Excel in another language?
 Reserved words tie a programming language to one and only one natural language, and already start limiting you as a programming since they are no longer available to you as identifiers.

 I agree that reading written code is important.
 I agree that code should read as if it is by itself explaining what it's supposed to do.
 That is very strongly so with COBOL and SQL; it goes for BASIC; a little less for Pascal and Fortran, bringing with it tidbits of mathematical notation; and sometimes totally not so for for example C and Perl.
 But code in these exert the virtue of being concise.
 I want both.
 When reading code it's important to get a good view of the structure and flow, exactly what punctuation is for.
-Well chosen identifiers will tell you what the code is about, but it's the perators that make it all happen.
+Well chosen identifiers will tell you what the code is about, but it's the operators that make it all happen.

 1 Basics
 ========

 The three main basics in programming are sequence, selection and iteration.
 Sequence has stopped being an issue since around the advent of virtual memory.
 We no longer work (much) with punchcards.
 Editors have advanced greatly since edlin.
 With 16-bits (20-bits addressing) and 32-bits you're certain to get a big enough block of contiguous (virtual) memory to keep a good chunk of code in.
 So in the code you can silently assume things get done in the same order as they're written there, unless execution control structures tell otherwise.
-Among execution control structures are function calls, exception handling and on a higher level threading, but let's look at selection and iteration first.
+Among execution control structures are function calls, exception handling and, on a higher level, threading.
+Let's look at selection and iteration first.

 Selection is so important I would propose to have it everywhere, which saves us the use of reserved words 'if', 'then' and 'else'.
 By leaving a 'stray' expression that evaluates to a boolean in front of two statements or code blocks, it controls the execution of the latter.
 Selection by juxtaposition if you will.
 By not having text there to clearly mark which is which, it is true this may hamper readability, but that's why I would require every selection to have an else-clause.
 Using indentation and comments you're still free to clearly mark else-clauses.

-I personally like 'case' or 'switch', but I'd like to keep this first version straight-forward to get things going, and might introduce one in a later version.
+I personally like 'case' or 'switch', but I'd like to keep this first version straight-forward to get things going, and might introduce something like this in a later version.

-Iteration is something I don't propose to infer only from code, so I assign it a character: "&".
-Followed by an boolean-expression and a statement or code block, which would work like a while-loop.
+Iteration is something I don't propose to infer only from code, so I assign it a character: `&`.
+Followed by a boolean-expression and a statement or code block, which would work like a while-loop.
 Or the other way round, with the statement up front, and get a repeat-until-loop.
 Most langauges offer a 'for' structure, but in practice this are two extra statements, one that is executed once before the loop starts (i=0), and one that is executed before each evaluation of the boolean expression (i++), so I propose an advanced structure:

 	& ( Statement BooleanExpression Statement ) Statement

 And a code block also counts as a statement, so I image I might see code like this one day:

 	&({BuildRequest;WriteRequest;}Line=EndOfMessage{Line:=ReadLine;}){ProcessResponseLine;}

 Exception handling in its basic form comes down to indicating which code to execute when something gets thrown, optionally depending on this something.
-Write ":::" to denote where to start catching exceptions from (try) and "???" followed by a code block that will handle them (catch).
-Or "???(e:x)" to handle only exceptions of type x.
-Write "!!!" to throw an exception, or to re-throw the exception from a exception-handling-block.
+Write `:::` to denote where to start catching exceptions from (try) and `???` followed by a code block that will handle them (catch).
+Or `???(e:x)` to handle only exceptions of type x.
+Write `!!!` to throw an exception, or to re-throw the exception from a exception-handling-block.

-To defer code to the end of the current code block, write ">>>"
+To defer code to the end of the current code block, write `>>>`

 2 Types
 =======